Two first-time competitors win champion and reserve champion market lamb in sheep show

-In a small, yet tough, competition, two first-time competitors won the champion market lamb and reserve champion market lamb awards in the single market lamb division of the sheep show at the Kenosha County Fair.
+WILMOT — Two first-time competitors took home top honors Thursday for showing the champion market lamb and reserve champion market lamb in the Kenosha County Fair Sheep Show.

 Jillian Burdick, 12, took home the grand champion ribbon with her Shropshire lamb, saying it felt good to win.